csojinb/git-under-the-hood/presentation.md

 ---
 # Git: powerful, but leaky

+* Like all abstractions, git leaks
-* Git has some leaky abstractions, making it a difficult tool to master without a solid mental model of its mechanics
+* Difficult to master without a solid mental model
 * Fear of losing work is a barrier to learning/experimentation
-* Git prides itself on being nearly append-only, but mistake recovery again requires some understanding of the internals
+* Taking advantage of git's data-hoarding tendencies requires understanding of how the data is stored

-_This talk introduces internal mechanics relevant to common git sticking points, for more effective future use._
+**Solution:** _Gain leverage by learning some internal mechanics_

+^A little goes a long way!

 ^This talk is not:
 ^* An introduction to git for novice users